-The value to networks of a customer of accepting a Direct Control proposition would depend on the size of load associated with the appliances that they had available for interruption.
-The results of the analysis of the value of interrupting domestic loads of different types are set out in Table 1.
-Based on these values, it was decided to exclude cold appliances from this test cell.
+The value to networks of a customer accepting a Direct Control proposition would depend on the size of load associated with the appliances that they had available for interruption.
+We analysed the value of interrupting various types of domestic load (see table 2).
+As cold appliances offered the lowest value we considered them unsuitable for this trial